 Section 5: Resume/CV and Professional References

 The resume or CV should include your education, educational programs, professional experience, awards, and distinctions.
-In your resume, please also include the names, titles, and contact information of two professional references OR attach two reference letters below.
-If you want to submit reference letters, they can be emailed after the application has been submitted.
+In your resume, please also include the names, titles, and contact information of two professional references OR provide two reference letters.
+We recommend that you submit reference letters.
+Reference letters can also be emailed after the application has been submitted.
 Reference letters can be submitted either from the applicant or directly from the reference, and should be emailed to ann.yandian@law.duke.edu.

 Section 6: Scholarships and Publications (Optional)